youssefhany96/form-builder/README.md

 - **Creating a Form**: Navigate to the form builder interface to create a new form.
 - **Editing a Form**: Click on a form to edit its fields and properties.
 - **Viewing Forms**: All created forms are listed and can be managed from the main dashboard.

+## Detailed API Documentation

+For more detailed information about the API endpoints, response formats, and usage examples, see our [API Documentation](documentation.md).

 ## Contributing

 Contributions to the project are welcome.
 Please follow the standard fork, branch, and pull request workflow.